mrpineapples/axios-fe-exercise/README.md

 https://www.figma.com/file/UpnImtkeDJSr21eFjxAoLN/Exercise---Horizontal-Scroll?node-id=0%3A1

-We've set up the skeleton of an application for you in NextJS, but there's still plenty of decisions to make.
+We've set up the skeleton of an application for you in [NextJS](https://nextjs.org) with [Styled Components](https://styled-components.com), but there's still plenty of decisions to make.

 ## Before you start